World Airways

-World Airways, Inc. was a United States airline headquartered in Peachtree City, Georgia in Greater Atlanta.
-The company operated mostly non-scheduled services but did fly scheduled passenger services as well, notably with McDonnell Douglas DC-10 wide body jetliners.
+World Airways, Inc. was an American airline headquartered in Peachtree City, Georgia in Greater Atlanta.
+During the regulated era that ended after 1978, World was a supplemental air carrier.
+After the US airline deregulation in 1979, the company operated mostly non-scheduled services but did fly scheduled passenger services as well, notably with McDonnell Douglas DC-10 wide body jetliners.
 World Airways ceased all operations on March 27, 2014.

 History

 World Airways was founded on March 29, 1948 by Benjamin Pepper with the introduction of ex-Pan Am Boeing 314 flying boats.
 Edward Daly, however, is thought of as World's founder.
 He bought the airline in 1950 for $50,000 and proceeded to acquire DC-4s.

+World Airways started as a supplemental air carrier, the term used by the Civil Aeronautics Board (CAB) to denote charter carriers.
+The CAB was the US government agency that tightly regulated the US airline industry until 1978.
+In fact, prior to 1955, the CAB referred to such carriers, including World Airways, as "irregular air carriers".
+Under either name, World was barred by the CAB from offering scheduled service.
+After US airline deregulation in 1979, World gained the right to fly scheduled flights, and did so for a time, as detailed below.

 World got its first government contract in 1951 and had a substantial amount of government business throughout the rest of its operational history.

 Later, World acquired DC-6s and Lockheed Constellations.
 World entered the jet era in the late 1960s with Boeing 707s and 727s.
 In the early 1970s, World acquired Douglas DC-8s.

 World became a key military contractor during the Vietnam War, flying troops and equipment between the war zone and World's base at Oakland International Airport.
 On March 29, 1975, World operated the last airlift flight out of Đà Nẵng, Vietnam.
 Two 727s were flown to Đà Nẵng, one of which had Ed Daly aboard.
 Thousands rushed the airplane and it took off on a taxiway under heavy fire.
 The aircraft with Daly aboard started its takeoff roll with the 727's back airstairs still down with Daly fending off additional people trying to leave due to over capacity (The film of this was later broadcast on the CBS Evening News on March 30, 1975).
 When the airplane landed at Saigon, there were 268 people in the cabin and possibly 60 or more in the cargo holds.
 World did not return to Đà Nẵng until April 17, 2002, then with an MD-11 aircraft to pick up a team of people resolving Missing-In-Action cases from the Vietnam War.

 In the early 1970s through the early 1980s, World operated three Boeing 747 aircraft and was the launch customer for the "flip nose" front-loading variant of the 747.
 Later, World acquired DC-10s that were eventually retired in 2010.